The Purchase Contract – The Critical First Step

 YOUR NJ CONTRACT CHECKLIST

 • What is the goal of the contract and the specific purposes to be achieved under the contract?
 Write them down.
-Then identify and itemize as many of your objectives as possible so they too can be written in the contract.
+Then identify and itemize as many of your terms, conditions and demands as possible so they can be written in the contract.

 • Establish the purchase price to be paid for the business and what are the conditions to your performance under the deal.
 Then set a maximum counter-offer to any quoted price.
 Do this in the negotiations.